OscarGVelasco/LotOfCells/readme.md

 First, lets visualize the data using LotOfCells.
 In these functions, we can also specify:

 -   `subtype_only`: Visualize only a specific class from `subtype_variable`.
-Useful if for example you only want to show the proportions of a specific cell type or subcondition.
+Useful if for example you only want to show the proportions of a specific cell type or subclass.

 ##### Barplots